usgs-bis/nbmdocs/docs/baps.rst

 * Someone else from the team may raise an issue during a solicited or extemporaneous review
 * As we get more sophisticated, we may write algorithms that are able to introspect an analysis package, look for particular characteristics, and then raise issues for discussion and resolution.

 Eventually, we hope to get more sophisticated in how we use this process and iteratively develop our analyses.
-In the near term we will be looking for a couple of things (either as team members or in our softward codes) with regard to issues and labels.
+In the near term we will be looking for a couple of things (either as team members or in our software codes) with regard to issues and labels.

 * The complete lack of any issues with the labels in our list means that the topic has not even been raised, indicating a lower level of capability maturity.
 * Issues raised with the labels but unresolved mean that the issue has at least come up but not yet been brought to a satisfactory conclusion.